russkiymalchik/soal-shift-sisop-modul-1-I06-2021/README.md

 LC_NUMERIC=C awk -v profit=0 '
 BEGIN { FS="\t"; transid=1; max=0 }
 ```
-From the table of data, we know that sales is in the column 18 and profit in the column 21.
+From the table of data, we know that Sales is in the column 18 and Profit in the column 21.
 Next, implement the profit percentage formula into the program.
 ```
 profit = ($21/($18-$21))*100;
 ```